Astrashh/TerraConfigurationNotes/pages/Using Images For Terrain.md

 - Example of an abstract [[Biome Config]] configured to generate terrain based on a grayscale heightmap image.
-See also: [[Shaping Terrain]]
+See also: [[Working With Terrain]]

   ```yaml
   id: TERRAIN_IMAGE